CVE-2024-0685 Ninja Contact Forms Data Export SQLi

 The data export process is typically manual and performed by an admin level user.
 This may seem unlikely to occur, however, under GDPR and other similar regulations data export requests must be performed upon requests from users.

-A succesfully exploit of this attack results in a data export containing all user data, posing a significant privacy and security risk as shown in the export below:
+A successful exploit of this attack results in a data export containing all user data, posing a significant privacy and security risk as shown in the export below:

 Timeline